top of page

 I am excited to our “OSNS Link to Success: Employing Autistic Youth” written and video toolkit to support local employers who are interested in learning more about inclusion and supporting autistic individuals entering the workforce."

 We invite you to read through the content and to schedule an informational workshop session with us for further information.
-Our hope for sharing this is to find and create suitable work placements for autistic youth in Penticton, while on our end helping with the coaching, skills, and supports they may require as they enter into a new experience.

 "